 6. Surf’s Up – Wii £15

 Undoubtedly parent buying for absent child situation.
 Absent at time of purchase anyway.
-While I haven’t played it, I’m sure it’s a mixture of tedious ‘party game’ modes and tedious inept platforming which is just enough to keep the kids amused I guess.
+While I haven’t played it, this I’m sure it’s a mixture of tedious ‘party game’ modes and tedious inept platforming which is just enough to keep the kids amused I guess.
 Lokit da funny pengwins!

 5. Tiger Woods 09 – Xbox 360 £22.49

 I can’t get rid of them from the stall but it goes online.
 I’ve had it on the stall at £19.99 for around 6 months now but no interest.
 They used to be all the rage in the PS2 era.
-But then if you’ve been playing the same game on the same courses for all this time, it’s bound to lose some appeal.
+But then if you’ve been playing the same game on the same courses for all this time, approved it’s bound to lose some appeal.
 After all, the actual golf courses don’t get yearly updates do they?
 Or do they?
 I don’t know I don’t watch golf so don’t ask me.